Ommmi1/Virtual_Internship/README.md

 ## Why This Repository?

-One common challenge in the cybersecurity field is having access to a plethora of materials and resources, but not knowing where to start or how to progress.
+One common challenge in the cybersecurity field is having access to a plenty of materials and resources, but not knowing where to start or how to progress.
 This repository aims to solve that problem by providing a structured approach to learning.
 The documents for each task serve as a step-by-step guide to help you navigate and learn.

 ## What You'll Find Here